Kansas State vs. LSU Texas Bowl NCAA Football Odds, Plays and Insights | January 4, 2022

 LSU Stats and Trends

-- This season the Tigers have 13 turnovers, two fewer than the Wildcats have takeaways (15).
+- The Tigers have 13 giveaways this season, while the Wildcats have 15 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.